khamerling-potts/AdoptAPet/README.md

 This project can be run using VSCode's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
 Please note that when launching Live Server, the initial dialog prompting for a zip code may not appear if AdoptAPet opens in a non-active window (like a second monitor).
 Refresh the page if this happens.

+> A quick note about Live Server - I added `"liveServer.settings.ignoreFiles": ["**/**"]` to my settings.json file to prevent the page from refreshing with every save.

 ## Description

 AdoptAPet is a front end application that accesses data from the [Petfinder API](https://www.petfinder.com/developers/v2/docs/) and manipulates data in an [AdoptAPet JSON server](https://adoptapet.onrender.com/savedanimals) deployed by [render](https://render.com/).